-LSTA programs and use in Colorado: view and print this information page to learn more about how LSTA funds are used to directly benefit Colorado library services, staff, and residents, and what would be lost if IMLS funding is eliminated.
+LSTA programs and use in Colorado (PDF): view and print this information page to learn more about how LSTA funds are used to directly benefit Colorado library services, staff, and residents, and what would be lost if IMLS funding is eliminated.

 The Colorado State Library has identified the following goals for the 2023-2027 Plan:

 - LEARNING FOR ALL AGES: All Colorado residents will have access to library services that support formal educational achievement and inspire lifelong learning;

 - SHARED RESOURCES: Colorado libraries will share resources, expertise, and systems statewide to ensure the efficient and effective delivery of library services to their diverse communities;